 Many North Americans might be accustomed to large dryers for zapping their clothes with powerful heat in order to dry their clothes on laundry day.
 But, that requires a substantial amount of electricity and it’s just too expensive to justify in Costa Rica.
 Instead, many Tico homes use a centrifuge attached to the washer.
 In fact, laundry day (as a whole) will be a different experience from back home.

 First, you’ll load the washer with water using a hose, pour a little soap in, and drop in your clothes.
 Run for about fifteen minutes, drain the water, refill with water only, run for another three minutes, and drain again.
 From there, you’ll move your clothes over to the centrifuge, which spins your clothes in a circle really fast.
 Usually the only clothes that can be completely dried by the end of that process is athletic apparel, shorts, and tech tees; the rest will need to be hung up to dry.

 Unfortunately, you’ll inevitably encounter some folks who “can’t stand” the new process.
 Most adapt just fine; it’s really no more time consuming than doing laundry back home.
 But, providers wish students were expectant of changes like these, rather than surprised and a tad snobby.
 Remember, electricity isn’t cheap, and students need to be conscious of that.

-6. In yo' face - Tico folks love to get up close and personal.
+6. Tico folks love to get up close and personal AKA in yo' face.